Umuzi-org/tech-department/content/projects/kotlin/project-7/diffutil-data-binding-with-recycler-view/_index.md

 ![](49f975f1e5fe689.png)

 The sleep data is displayed in a RecyclerView.
-In this codelab, you build the DiffUtil and data-binding portion for the RecyclerView.
-After this codelab, your app will look exactly the same, but it will be more efficient and easier to scale and maintain.
+In this project, you build the DiffUtil and data-binding portion for the RecyclerView.
+After this project, your app will look exactly the same, but it will be more efficient and easier to scale and maintain.

 ### Task: Get started and review what you have so far